neue-dev/Modeling-and-Analyzing-Social-Networks/README.md

 Rather than a recommendation: I find it interesting to think about how differently this project would have gone had I decided to stick to Java.
 In hindsight, there probably exists a faster way to read text files aside from parsing each token one after the other (which is what took so long with Java).
 If I figured this out early on, I might've had an easier time constructing the `Model` class (as I wouldn't have needed to implement hashmaps, queues, and stacks from the ground up).
 I could've had more time to visualize the datasets.
 Alas, it is too late to change this.

-Anyway, I do feel grateful having meddled with the implementations of those data structures; it taught me a lot having to build them with nothing but the barest of C tools (although I would like to say that it's not my first time doing this--I had a bit of fun doing that last term!)
+Anyway, I do feel grateful having meddled with the implementations of those data structures; it taught me a lot having to build them with nothing but the barest of C tools (although I would like to say that it wasn't my first time doing this--I had a bit of fun doing that last term!)

 # 5 Author